appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Datasource-Environments.md

 # Datasource Environments

-This page describes Datasource environments, which allows developers to isolate their development and testing datasources from their production datasources.
+This page describes Datasource environments, which allows developers to isolate their testing datasources from their production datasources.

 :::info